STORM-IRIT/Radium-Engine/doc/basics/compilation.md

  * [GuiBase] Qt Core, Qt Widgets and Qt OpenGL v5.5+ (5.10 recommended)
  * stb_image

-See @ref develbuildchain for technical details on dependencies management.
+See @ref develbuildchain for technical details on dependencies management and how to provide locally installed dependencies.

 Minimal requirements
  * OpenGL 3+ / GLSL 330+